 Right now, I would say that a lot has changed about me since 2015.
 I've became more focused on the important aspects of my life.
 I currently love myself and my hobbies, unlike back then.
 I feel that without my fall in life, I may not be where I am today and may look at life differently.
 Right now, I have plans for the future and each day I feel more and more inspired by many different things and people.
 I no longer spend my days worrying about what other people think of me, but more about how I'm looking after my body.
 Thats not to say that I still don't have problems with anxiety sometimes, it isn't very often at all and I have an excellent way of coping with the build up into a panic attack.
 Usually, I'll completely remove myself from the scene and look outside or distract myself by thinking about something.

-Thank you for reading this post, it was slightly difficult to write as I've not really discussed many personal topic about me on this blog.
+Thank you for reading this post, it was slightly difficult to write as I've not really discussed many personal topics about me on this blog.
 I hope that my experience may inspire those with similar issues to find something big or small which can help them.
-Whether that is sport related or not, it may be something which could help you on your road to recovery.
+Whether it is sport related or not, it may be something which could help you on your road to recovery.